-In addition to this parking occupancy survey, the City received a number of requests for parking restrictions to be imposed in the Flinders and Coogee Street car parks.
+In addition to this parking occupancy survey, the City received a number of requests for parking restrictions in the Flinders and Coogee Street car parks.
 In November 2015 Administration undertook an observational study of both car parks.
-This study was conducted on the morning, lunchtime and afternoon of Wednesday 11 November, Tuesday 17 November and Thursday 19 November 2015.
+This study was conducted on the morning, lunchtime and afternoon of Wednesday 11 November, Tuesday 17 November and Thursday 19 November.
 The study showed that both car parks exceeded 85 percent peak occupancy during the survey period.
-The study also identified that 33 percent of vehicles using the Flinders Street public car park and 83 percent of the vehicles using the Coogee Street public car park stayed for five or more hours.
+The study also identified that 33 percent of vehicles using the Flinders Street public car park and 83 percent Coogee Street public car park stayed for five or more hours.

 Following the study Council approved the introduction of a six month trial of 3P parking restrictions between 8am - 5:30pm, Monday - Friday in both car parks.
 The restrictions were intended to improve the management of the car park and reduce the number of cars parked for extended periods of time in order to prioritise the use of those bays for town centre visitors supporting economic activity.
+The 3P restriction was in place during the parking occupancy survey undertaken in 2016.